uci-uav-forge/uavf/docs/ROS.rst

 `````````````
 In order to develop packages on ROS, you need a PC equipped with Linux.
 Any desktop linux platform is suitable, but the easiest by far is Ubuntu.
 I prefer Ubuntu MATE on the desktop, but you can use a standard Ubuntu, KDE, or whichever flavor you like.

-``uavf`` is a ROS package.
+``rosuavf`` is a ROS package.
 To install it, you need to have ROS installed and configured.
 That will not be covered in this documentation; if you are brand new to ROS, I recommend that you go through the ROS tutorial [1]_ before continuing to the next section.

 .. note::